Activities and excursion destinations around Grindelwald:

 Traditional restaurant with Swiss and international specialities

 Swiss classics and international, light dishes.
-Fondue Restaurant (only in winter)
+New: Gourmet Restaurant

 Whether at Barry’s or Memory, you are always in good hands here.
 Reservation only possible at Barry’s